riscv-software-src/riscof/docs/source/overview.rst

 validating a RISC-V target against a golden reference model.

 .. note:: The following explanation is at an abstract level and assumes that the user has RISCOF and the respective tooling available.
-For a walkthrough guide to install RISCOF and setting up the required tooling please refer to :ref:`quickstart`
+For a walk-through guide to install RISCOF and setting up the required tooling please refer to :ref:`quickstart`

 The flow starts with the user providing a YAML specification which captures the choices made in the implementation and also providing a python plugin (a python code written with certain defined constraints) which can enable compilation and simulation of a test on the implementation.

-The input YAML is first validated using the RISCV-CONFIG tool to confirm the implementaion choices adhere to the those defined by the RISC-V ISA spec.
+The input YAML is first validated using the RISCV-CONFIG tool to confirm the implementation choices adhere to the those defined by the RISC-V ISA spec.
 The output of this is the standardized/normalized YAML spec containing all the information of the implementation.